alsongard/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the command i sued is echo "Hello, World"
+the project is mainly focused in using redirections, grep, cut  and hello